Patagonian red octopus

 Enteroctopus megalocyathus, also known as Patagonian red octopus (EN), Pulpo del sur (Chile) and Pulpo colorado (Argentina), is a medium-sized octopus and the type species for the genus Enteroctopus.

-Size and description
+Description

 Enteroctopus megalocyathus is a relatively large octopus, though not as large as some other giant octopuses like E. dofleini.
 This species has an average mass of around 4 kg, although some individuals have outweighed this and reached masses of 7.5 kg (M) and 8 kg (F).
 It has a mantle length of 22.5 cm and can exceed 1 m in total length, but another author reported a maximum total length in Chile of 1.3 m.
 Enteroctopus megalocyathus, like other octopuses in the genus Enteroctopus, has longitudinal folds and grooves on the body and large, paddle-like papillae.